thoughtbot/ios-on-rails/release/ios-on-rails.md

         @{
           @"Accept" : @"application/json",
           @"Content-Type" : @"application/json",
-          @"tb-device-token" : [HUMUserSession userToken]
+          @"tb-auth-token" : [HUMUserSession userToken]
           } :
         @{
           @"Accept" : @"application/json",
           @"Content-Type" : @"application/json",
-          @"tb-device-token" : [[NSUUID UUID] UUIDString],
           @"tb-app-secret" : HUMAppSecret
           };

 This ternary depends on the class methods `+userIsLoggedIn` and `+userToken` that we defined on `HUMUserSession`, so remember to `#import "HUMUserSession.h"` at the top of the file.
 It sets the headers to include the saved `+[HUMUserSession userToken]` if we are logged in.

-If we aren't logged in, we need to send a random device token `[[NSUUID UUID] UUIDString]`.
-We also send the app secret so the backend will accept our POST request to create a new user.
+If we aren't logged in, we need to send the app secret so the backend will accept our POST request to create a new user.

 # Making the POST User Request